tombenke/easer/website-docs/easer-internals.md

 ---
-id: beyond-easer
+id: easer-internals
-title: Beyond easer
+title: easer internals
 ---

 In order to have all the basic functions a cloud ready component should have, `easer` is built-upon the [npac](https://www.npmjs.com/package/npac) architecture, which is a lightweight Ports and Adapters Container for applications running on Node.js platform.